Competent authority criteria

 - a system to ensure doctors are fit to practise

-- a system to deal with complaints about doctors performance
+- a system to deal with notifications about doctors performance

 - a system to issue certificates of good standing.